Questions? We're always open. 📞

 Advantages

-• No debt incurred — you are selling an asset, not borrowing
+• No debt incurred — You’re selling an asset, not taking on debt

-• Approval based on customer credit — your credit score does not matter
+• Approval based on customer credit — Forget about your credit score; it doesn’t play a role here

-• Outsourced collections — the factor handles payment follow-up
+• Outsourced collections — Let the factor handle the follow-up on payments

-• Scales automatically — your facility grows as your invoices grow
+• Scales automatically — As your invoices increase, so does your facility

-• Fast setup — most factoring agreements are finalized within 1-3 business days
+• Fast setup — Most agreements are wrapped up within 1-3 business days

 Disadvantages

-• Customer notification — standard factoring informs your clients of the arrangement
+• Customer notification — Standard factoring involves telling your clients about the arrangement

-• Limited to B2B — you need invoiced receivables; factoring does not work for B2C or cash-sale businesses
+• Limited to B2B — You need invoiced receivables; it doesn’t suit B2C or cash-sales models

 When Does Invoice Factoring Make Sense?

-• You invoice other businesses (B2B) with payment terms of net-30 or longer
+• You invoice other businesses (B2B) and offer payment terms of net-30 or longer

-• Your customers are creditworthy — established companies, government agencies, or publicly traded firms
+• Your customers are creditworthy — think established companies, government agencies, or publicly traded firms

-• You need cash faster than your customers pay — to cover payroll, materials, or operating expenses
+• You need cash faster than your customers pay — to meet payroll, buy materials, or cover operating expenses

-• You cannot qualify for a bank loan — due to limited business history, low credit score, or lack of collateral
+• You cannot qualify for a bank loan — perhaps due to limited business history, a low credit score, or lack of collateral

-• You are growing rapidly and need working capital that scales with your revenue, not a fixed credit limit
+• You are growing rapidly and need working capital that scales with your revenue, unlike a fixed credit limit

-Factoring does not make sense for businesses that sell directly to consumers (B2C), businesses that collect payment at the point of sale, or businesses whose customers have poor credit histories.
-It also may not be the cheapest option for established businesses that qualify for traditional bank financing.
+Invoice factoring isn’t suitable for businesses selling directly to consumers (B2C), those collecting payment at the point of sale, or if your customers have poor credit records.
+It might not be the cheapest for well-established businesses that can get traditional bank funding either.

 How Much Does Invoice Factoring Cost?

-The total cost of factoring depends on three variables: the factoring rate (1-5%), the advance rate (80-90%), and how quickly your customers pay.
-For a detailed analysis of fee structures, hidden costs, and how to negotiate better terms, read our complete guide to invoice factoring rates.
+The cost of factoring hinges on three variables: the factoring rate (1-5%), the advance rate (80-90%), and your customers’ payment speed.
+For a detailed dive into fee structures, hidden costs, and negotiation tips, check out our complete guide to invoice factoring rates.

 How to Get Started

-Getting started with invoice factoring at REIL Capital takes three steps:
+Kicking off with invoice factoring at REIL Capital is as simple as following these three steps:

-1. Apply online — provide basic business info, a sample invoice, and your customers’ names
+1. Apply online — just provide some basic business details, a sample invoice, and the names of your customers

-2. Get approved — we verify your customers’ credit (not yours) and issue a factoring facility within 24 hours
+2. Get approved — we check your customers’ credit, not yours, and set up a factoring facility within 24 hours

-3. Submit invoices and get funded — upload invoices through our portal and receive same-day advances
+3. Submit invoices and get funded — upload invoices via our portal and enjoy same-day advances

-No minimum volume.
-No long-term contracts.
-No personal credit requirement.
-Apply now to see what you qualify for.
+No minimum volume, no long-term contracts, and no personal credit checks.
+Apply now to find out what you qualify for.

-You may also find it helpful to read Best Factoring Companies in 2026: An Honest Comparison.
+You might also want to check out Best Factoring Companies in 2026: An Honest Comparison for more insights.

 Frequently Asked Questions